DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/2020-5-24-page-not-found.md

 Angular will also ask you what stylesheet format you would like to use.
 Select your favorite.

+We already have an Angular application created with support for routing!
 The best way to add routing to an Angular application is when
 ```typescript
 const routes: Routes = [